Symmetry and Evolution in Quantum Gravity: General Argument

 It is important to note the following features of our definition of a gauge symmetry: \begin{itemize} \item First, our definition principally relies on the nature of the variational principle; namely, that a gauge degree of freedom must be varied freely.
 This follows from the fact that a gauge degree of freedom should be distinguished solely by whether or not its has a correspondence to some aspect of the characteristic behaviour of a physical system.
 That this is determined by the nature of the variation is a crucial observation due to Barbour and is based on an earlier observation of Poincar\'e \cite{poincare:principle}.
-Details can be found in \cite{barbourbertotti:mach,barbour:bm_review} or, more recently, in \cite{sg:dirac_algebra}. \item Second, our definition gives us a more accurate and better motivated method for classification than the `textbook definition' of gauge symmetries --- i.e., that a gauge symmetry is a \emph{local} symmetry of an action.
+Details can be found in \cite{barbourbertotti:mach,barbour:bm_review} or, more recently, in \cite{sg:dirac_algebra}.
+Furthermore, our definition implies that the treatment of a degree of freedom as physical or unphysical depends on how the mathematical framework is to be used to model the physical system in question.
+In some situations, the degree of freedom can be treated as gauge, while in others, it may correspond to a physical background field. \item Second, our definition gives us a more accurate and better motivated method for classification than the `textbook definition' of gauge symmetries --- i.e., that a gauge symmetry is a \emph{local} symmetry of an action.
 Rather, we will see in Section~\ref{sec:Classical Gauge Theory} that the fact that gauge symmetries are \emph{local} symmetries of the action is a consequence of the free variation. \item Third, our definition does not mention the first class or second class nature of the constraints.
 This is because second class constraints can either be eliminated using Dirac's procedure \cite{dirac:lectures,henneaux_teit:quant_gauge} or treated as a particular gauge fixing of a first class system.
-The latter can be achieved either in a manifest way or according to a \emph{gauge-unfixing} procedure \cite{Vytheeswaran:gauge_unfixing, henneaux_teit:quant_gauge}. \item Fourth, and most significantly for what follows, our definition of a gauge symmetry does \emph{not} just follow from the non-invertibility of the Legendre transform (although it implies it).
+The latter can be achieved either in a manifest way or according to a \emph{gauge-unfixing} procedure \cite{Vytheeswaran:gauge_unfixing,henneaux_teit:quant_gauge}. \item Fourth, and most significantly for what follows, our definition of a gauge symmetry does \emph{not} just follow from the non-invertibility of the Legendre transform (although it implies it).
 Instead, the definition relies on the physical interpretation of the degrees of freedom and their variation.
 As we will see below, the Legendre transform can fail to be invertible even when all the degrees of freedom in $\mA$ are physical.
 In this situation, invocation of the notion of `gauge freedom' is inappropriate and misleading.\footnote{A related argument leading to the same conclusion is given in \cite{Barbour:2008}.} \end{itemize}